-Regarding objectives the focus is foremost on process improvement; during the interviews it was often said that sustainability can only be realised when it is economically efficient, since this continues the existence of a company.
-One respondent even states that improvement of sustainability is never the core business of a profit organisation, making profit is.
-Some of the best practice companies focus on reputation/branding; both industries acknowledge that acting sustainable increases a positive reputation as it shows to their stakeholders that they are concerned with the environment.
+Results show emphasis is on process improvement; during the interviews it was often stated that sustainability can only be realised when it is economically efficient, since this enables the continuation of a company.
+One respondent even states that improvement of sustainability is never the core business of a profit organisation; making profit is.
+On the other hand, some of the best practice companies focus on branding and have defined a sustainability strategy.
+Both industries acknowledge that acting sustainable increases their reputation as it shows their concern with the environment to their stakeholders.
 Overall, LSPs do have a wait-and-see attitude towards sustainability.
 In contrast, food companies state that they want to make steps, especially because the market demands more sustainable products.